frozzenshooter/LSystems/README.md

 1. ...

 ## Trutle interpretation

-TODO: BETTER ADDITIONS

-The result of each generation can be interpreted as geometric commands.
-These commands can be used to generate a graphical representation of the result string.
+The result of each generation can be interpreted as turtle commands.
+These commands can be used to generate a graphical representation of the result.
-Each (Non-)Terminal of the result can represent an action like draw a line or change change rotation.

 For example a F as a Non-Terminal can be used to draw a line with a predetermined lenght and width from the current position and with the current direction.

 ## Example symbols and their interpretation